 The Green Shirt Umpiring Program is a practical umpiring course aimed at developing and training beginner umpires, of all ages, to ultimately attain their National C badge.
 Introduced to netball associations in 2007, the program has continued to grow, and has gained an increasing number of individuals to umpiring and assisting to develop their umpiring.
 As an association we are strongly encouraging all aged levels of athlete to enrol along with coaches, parents and spectators alike.

 This will be for our Green Shirt umpires from last year, that were hindered from starting the training program in March due to Covid-19.
 They have all completed their training, but some had very few opportunities to get on court.

 This camp is also a refresher course for those umpires that did, or did not achieved their White Shirt last season.

 The sessions will include practical and theory, we will have experienced umpire coaches attending to upskill umpires over this time.
 The aim is to have these umpires ready to start the season on the first playing dates.

-These are the new umpires whom have little or no experienced at umpiring and wish to see if they like the program, these are the umpires that are nominated by the clubs.
+This is for new umpires whom have little or no experienced at umpiring and wish to see if they like the program, these are the umpires that are nominated by the clubs.
 Note that there is no age restrictions.
-Nominations are being capped at 40.
+Nominations are being capped at 30.
 All umpires will need to completed the Foundation Umpire Course in mynetball prior to attending their first session